-Almost half of recent first time buyers experienced some form of turmoil in a bid to secure their first property, but 72% of those said that the experience was worthwhile, while 84% believe they are now stronger as a result.
+Almost half of the recent first-time buyers experienced some form of turmoil in a bid to secure their first property, but 72% of those said that the experience was worthwhile, while 84% believe they are now stronger as a result.

-The latest study, carried out by specialist bank, Aldermore, found that 52% of first time buyers became ill at some point due to stress – an increase from the 35% recorded in 2017.
+The latest study, carried out by the specialist bank, Aldermore, found that 52% of first-time buyers became ill at some point due to stress – an increase from the 35% recorded in 2017.

 The spike in the number of reported cases of stress is largely being blamed on the fact that so many deals fall through, and 2018 saw a 12% increase in the number of buyers who stated that the relationship with their partner had become strained during the buying process – up from 34% in 2017 to 46%.

-Furthermore, 43% of first time buyers who were originally self-employed were forced into employment elsewhere due the difficulties faced when trying to secure a mortgage, up from 32% in 2017.
+Furthermore, 43% of first-time buyers who were originally self-employed were forced into employment elsewhere due to the difficulties faced when trying to secure a mortgage, up from 32% in 2017.

 However, more encouragingly, 72% of those surveyed this year said that the struggle was worth it in the end, and even more stated that they found the experience empowering, up from 69% to 84%.